-Tips on how to keep your cooler cold, your ice from melting too fast and your food fresh when traveling in the desert.
+Tips on how to keep your ice from melting too fast, how to keep your ice cold and your food fresh when traveling in the desert.

 by Lynn Bremner of DesertUSA.com

-One of the challenges of camping in the desert is keeping your ice cold and thus keeping your food and beverages cold and edible.
-How can you preserve your ice so it doesn’t melt so quickly?
-How can you keep your food from getting soggy from the melted ice?
-How can you keep a cooler cold for 5 to 10 days if ice is not available for purchase nearby?
-These are some of the most common questions asked by campers.
+One of the challenges of camping in the desert is keeping your ice from melting in a cooler and thus keeping your food and beverages cold and edible.
+How can you preserve your ice so it doesn’t melt quickly?
+Learn tips to keep your food from getting soggy from melted ice.
+Discover techniques to keep a cooler cold for 5 to 10 days if ice is not available for purchase nearby.

 What type of cooler should you use?